 How long will it take?

-Article 15 of the Fujian Regulations requires that police stations complete the issuance of police certificates within 3 work days, except for some unusual circumstances.
+Article 15 of the Fujian Provisions requires that police stations complete the issuance of a Certificate of No Criminal Record within 3 work days, except for some unusual circumstances.

-STEP 2: Apply for Notarial Police Certificate with Local Notary Office
+STEP 2: Apply for Notarial Certificate of No Criminal Record with Local Notary

 Where to apply?

-If your police certificate is to be used in a country outside of China for purposes of immigration, employment or school admission, you will also need to get the police certificate notarized by a local notary office in the same city where your police certificate is issued.
-Generally, there are aways multiple notary offices in one city.
-Only the notary offices with the power of foreign-related notarization can notarize a police certificate.
-We recommend that you apply to the major notary office in a city because the major one usually has more experience in dealing with such an uncommon notary application.
+If your Certificate of No Criminal Record is to be used in a country outside of China for purposes of immigration, employment or school admission, you will also need to get the certificate notarized by a local notary office in the same city where the certificate is issued.
+Generally, there are always multiple notary offices in one city.
+Only the notary offices with the power of foreign-related notarization can notarize a Certificate of No Criminal Record.
+We recommend that you apply to the major notary office in a city such as Xiamen Notary Public Office in Xiamen and Fuzhou Notary Public Office in Fuzhou.
+This is because the major notary office usually has more experience in dealing with such an uncommon notary application,

 What are the requriements?